dglazkov/polymath/README.md

 {
         "substack_url": <url of the Substack site>,
         "exclude": [
-            Optoinal, list of strings to exclude from the import.
+            Optional, list of strings to exclude from the import.
             Each string is a substring of the text to exclude from the import.
         ]
     }